Suzuka Circuit: Lap records

-The official lap record for the current circuit layout is 1:30.983, set by Lewis Hamilton during the 2019 Japanese Grand Prix.
-Previously, the record was set in 2005 by Kimi Räikkönen with a time of 1:31.540 (albeit on a marginally longer, slightly different variation of the circuit).
-The unofficial all-time track record is 1:27.064, set by Sebastian Vettel during final qualifying for the aforementioned 2019 race.
+The official lap record for the current circuit layout is 1:30.965, set by Andrea Kimi Antonelli during the 2025 Japanese Grand Prix.
+The unofficial lap record for the current circuit layout is 1:26.983, set by Max Verstappen during the qualifying session of 2025 Japanese Grand Prix.

-The official fastest race lap records at the Suzuka Circuit are listed as:
+As of September 2025, the fastest official race lap records at the Suzuka Circuit are listed as:

 In video games

 Along with Fuji Speedway, the Suzuka Circuit was one of the four tracks featured in the video game Pole Position II.
 The track is referred to in the Namco Museum versions of the game as the "Wonder Circuit" ("Orange Circuit" in Namco Museum: Virtual Arcade), after Namco's "Wonder" series of amusement parks, despite its logo appearing on the starter's box since 1983.

 The Suzuka Circuit is also featured in the Final Lap series of games which first appeared in 1987.
 Another Namco racing game, Suzuka 8 Hours, based on the motorcycle race of the same name was released for arcades in 1992, followed by a port for the Super NES in 1993.
 It can also be seen in arcade games and video games such as Ferrari F355 Challenge, Super Monaco GP, Forza series, Gran Turismo series, RaceRoom, iRacing, R: Racing Evolution, Shift 2 Unleashed, Le Mans 24 Hours, The Cycles, MotoGP 3 of PlayStation 2, MotoGP 4, Tourist Trophy, Auto Modellista, Racing Battle: C1 Grand Prix, Real Racing 3, and as the final race in Taito's racing game Continental Circus.
 The east course was featured in NASCAR 98.
 Suzuka's Ferris wheel was paid homage in the "Big Forest Track" in Virtua Racing.
-A mod for Mario Kart Wii, CTGP Revolution, exists that adds the track.
+The track has been modded into Mario Kart Wii.

 Project CARS and Project CARS 2 have a Japanese circuit inspired by Suzuka, called Sakitto Circuit.
-Sakitto has numerous visual differences from the original Suzuka, including the change of position of the Ferris Wheel near to Degner curves, as well as the absence of the Casio triangle and the Hairpin, a very modified esses section, and a road pass through the real life location of the Ferris Wheel.
+Sakitto has numerous visual differences from the original Suzuka, including the change of position of the Ferris wheel near to Degner curves, as well as the absence of the Casio triangle and the hairpin, a very modified esses section, and a road pass through the real life location of the Ferris wheel.